-Mr. Monahan's employment agreement also provides that if within 12 months following the consummation of a "change in control", Mr. Monahan's employment is terminated either by the Company without "cause" or by Mr. Monahan for "good reason", as defined in his employment agreement, then, in either case, upon his termination, and subject to the terms and conditions described in his employment agreement (including his execution and non-revocation of a release in favor of the Company), Mr. Monahan will be entitled to receive: (i) an amount equal to his earned but unpaid annual bonus for the year ending immediately prior to the year in which the date of termination occurs, (ii) an amount equal to the sum of (A) 12 months of his base salary in effect as of the date of termination, and (B) one times his target annual bonus for the year in which the date of termination occurs, and (iv) subject to his valid election to continue healthcare coverage, reimbursement for premiums charged to continue his and his eligible dependents' healthcare coverage under COBRA for up to 12 months.
+Mr. Monahan's employment agreement also provides that if within 12 months following the consummation of a "change in control", Mr. Monahan's employment is terminated either by the Company without "cause" or by Mr. Monahan for "good reason", as defined in his employment agreement, then, in either case, upon his termination, and subject to the terms and conditions described in his employment agreement (including his execution and non-revocation of a release in favor of the Company), Mr. Monahan will be entitled to receive: (i) an amount equal to his earned but unpaid annual bonus for the year ending immediately prior to the year in which the date of termination occurs, (ii) an amount equal to the sum of (A) 12 months of his base salary in effect as of the date of termination, and (B) one times his target annual bonus for the year in which the date of termination occurs, (iii) a pro-rated target annual bonus for the year in which the date of termination occurs, and (iv) subject to his valid election to continue healthcare coverage, reimbursement for premiums charged to continue his and his eligible dependents' healthcare coverage under COBRA for up to 12 months.
 Mr. Monahan's employment agreement provides that, to the extent that any payment or benefit received in connection with a change in control would be subject to an excise tax under Section 4999 of the Internal Revenue Code, such payments and/or benefits will be subject to a "best pay cap" reduction if such reduction would result in a greater net after-tax benefit to Mr. Monahan than receiving the full amount of such payments.